 Printing options were overwhelming when I started looking at them.
 There are many options, services, prices, etc. I didn’t even know where to start and really I just wanted to get an idea of what it might cost before I even took on the project.

-However, the book printing was a bit of a catch 22.
+However, pricing out book printing was a bit of a catch 22.
 I wanted to get an idea of what it was going to cost before I put too much work into it.
-Unfortunately, I couldn’t get a quote without more information about my book.
+However, I couldn’t get a quote without more information about my book.
 What dimensions, how many pages, how many copies?
-I didn’t know what dimensions would work best for my drawings, or how the pages would be laid out, so I didn’t know how many pages there would be.
+I didn’t know what dimensions would work best for my drawings, or how the pages it would be laid out, so I didn’t know how many pages there would be.
 Basically I needed to start building the book before I knew how much it would cost and if it would be worth it.

 The other problem I ran into was different book printers had different dimensions, so it was hard to compare.
 I was looking at short run printing from online companies and their options were all different.
 One would have 7” square books and the other would be 8.5” at a different price.
 Their cheapest books weren’t square (I had basically settled on a square book) and prices shot up when adding pages and options.
 Then I found out how much shipping would be and basically gave up on online printing companies.

 Local printers means no shipping

 Once I realized how much shipping would be, I started looking for local printers.
 There were a few big box stores (Staples, Walmart, etc.) that would print books, but their prices were pretty steep.
 They were made for printing individual photo books.